JustLikeNone/t/README.md

 (STEPS)
 ---------------------

-1 - Turn off the protection because the mod is Detected as malware
+1 - turn off the protection because the mod is detected as malware

 2 - Open RocketLeague